emiliarojo/emiliarojo/README.md

 ###

-<p align="left">My name is Emilia and I'm a full-stack software developer and designer from the US.</p>
+<p align="left">My name is Emilia and I'm a full-stack software developer and designer.</p>

 ###